Linsanity81/Linsanity81.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+###### **Assistant Professor 助理教授**
+###### School of Culture and Creativity 文化与创意学院
+###### Beijing Normal-Hong Kong Baptist University 北师香港浸会大学

 <br>

 I am currently an Assistant Professor at the School of Culture and Creativity, BNBU.
-Previously, I was a postdoctoral researcher at the [Computer Graphics Laboratory](https://sutd-cgl.github.io/), Singapore University of Technology and Design, under the supervision of [Prof. Peng Song 宋鹏](https://songpenghit.github.io/), where I received my doctoral degree in June 2024.
-Prior to that, I earned my bachelor’s degree from Shantou University, supervised by [Prof. Chuliang Wei 魏楚亮](https://eng.stu.edu.cn/info/1084/1866.htm).
+Previously, I was a postdoctoral researcher at the [Computer Graphics Laboratory](https://sutd-cgl.github.io/), Singapore University of Technology and Design, under the supervision of [Prof. Peng Song 宋鹏](https://songpenghit.github.io/), where I received my doctoral degree in 2024.
+Prior to that, I earned my bachelor’s degree from Shantou University in 2020, supervised by [Prof. Chuliang Wei 魏楚亮](https://eng.stu.edu.cn/info/1084/1866.htm).
 During 2019 to 2020, I was a research intern at CUHKSZ under the supervision of [Prof. Zhenglong Sun 孙正隆](https://sites.google.com/site/sunkurt/home).

 Research Areas: **Computer Graphics**, **Computational Design**, **VR/AR/MR**